 2) ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics), a 6U CubeSat (12 kg) of MIT and NASA/JPL.
 The objective is to test miniature telescope components that could be used in future small satellites to observe stars and search for exoplanets.

 3) Dellingr, a NASA demonstration mission on a 6U CubeSat.

 4) OSIRIS (Orbital Satellite for Investigating the Response of the Ionosphere to Stimulation and Space Weather) is a 3U Cubesat of PSU (Penn State University), University Park, PA, USA.

-• June 2, 2020: Long before it was deployed into low-Earth orbit from the International Space Station in Nov.
-2017, the tiny ASTERIA spacecraft had a big goal: to prove that a satellite roughly the size of a briefcase could perform some of the complex tasks much larger space observatories use to study exoplanets, or planets outside our solar system.
-A new paper soon to be published in the Astronomical Journal describes how ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics) didn't just demonstrate it could perform those tasks but went above and beyond, detecting the known exoplanet 55 Cancri e.
+• June 2, 2020: Long before it was deployed into low-Earth orbit from the International Space Station in November 2017, the ASTERIA spacecraft had had the goal to prove that a satellite roughly the size of a briefcase could perform some of the complex tasks much larger space observatories use to study exoplanets, or planets outside the Solar System.
+A new paper soon to be published in the Astronomical Journal describes how ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics) did not just demonstrate it could perform those tasks but went above and beyond, detecting the known exoplanet 55 Cancri e.